 - During the war, postmen delivered about 12 million letters to soldiers every week.

-- According to historical data, the youngest soldier during the First World War is a boy of twelve years old from Britain.
+- The youngest soldier during the First World War was a boy of twelve years old from Britain.

 - After the First World War, it was military surgeons who began to develop facial plastic surgery.